Broken Bones - What are the Causes and Risks of Broken Bones in the Nursing Home?

 You have the right to sue the nursing home in the case of broken bones caused by negligent care of a senior.
 Neglect during care in a long-term care facility is not a new phenomenon in the United States.
 Nursing home residents or their loved ones should move quickly to determine what legal options are available after a broken bone.

 Broken femurs could lead to hospital bills as high as $175,000.
 As long as your lawyer can prove liability, it will then be possible to file for compensation.
-If your loved one suffers broken bones while in a nursing home, you should contact a lawyer immediately.
+If your loved one suffers broken bones while in a nursing home, you should report it and contact a lawyer immediately.

 Don’t Suffer in Silence

 Nursing homes are obligated to provide care to senior citizens.
 Therefore, nursing homes should be responsible for seniors suffering from broken bones while in their care.
-If you or your elderly loved one has suffered an injury while in a nursing home, you may be able to sue the nursing home for damages incurred.
+If you or your elderly loved one has suffered an injury due to neglect or abuse while in a nursing home, you may be able to sue the nursing home for damages incurred.